mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 - Document how to disable and enable it.
 - Add a warning to the user saying that the feature might be disabled.

-For example, for a feature enabled by default, enabled on GitLab.com, and is ready for production use:
+For example, for a feature enabled by default, enabled on GitLab.com, that cannot be enabled for a single project, and is ready for production use:

 ````markdown
 # Feature Name